Hear this song and remember

 - Book-Ends: The story begins and ends with Anastasia and her grandmother Marie parting ways, unsure when they will see each other again.

-- Canon Immigrant: Gleb, who ultimately replaces Rasputin as the story's antagonist.
+- Canon Foreigner: Gleb, who ultimately replaces Rasputin as the story's antagonist.

-- Casting Gag: This isn't the first time Ramin Karimloo plays a villainous character who's into the main heroine, even though she already has a love interest.
+- This isn't the first time Ramin Karimloo plays a villainous character who's into the main heroine, even though she already has a love interest.

-- Christy Altomore and Derek Klena previously played love interests in the 2012 off-Broadway revival of Carrie: The Musical.
+- Christy Altomare and Derek Klena previously played love interests in the 2012 off-Broadway revival of Carrie: The Musical.

 - Contrived Coincidence: Gleb's father just happens to be one of the assassins who murdered the royal family.